To get on the NEW cruisers' email list, and get the latest information into your inbox, click on this link.

 The Cruising Committee meets monthly to plan activities.
 We welcome all EYC members to attend and provide input and new ideas.
 We have reserved the conference room on the 4th Thursday of each month at 7:30 p.m.

+In 2014 the Cruise Committee coordinated close to 15 on-water cruise events plus a number of club-based social events.
+Some events were “come by land or sea,” enabling members to come by either boat or land yacht.
 We hosted several pot luck dinners and seminars on boating topics during the winter, which were well attended.
-The annual April Icebreaker Cruise/Dinner was held at Deep Creek Restaurant.
-This year's rendezvous locations included the Magothy, the Rhode, the Severn, the Wye, the Rappahannock, and the Chester Rivers and Baltimore, St Michaels, Rock Hall, Chestertown, Cambridge, and Plum and Whitehall Creeks.
+The annual April Icebreaker Cruise/Dinner was held at the Kent Island Yacht Club.
+This year's rendezvous locations included the Sassafras River, Baltimore (twice!), the Severn, the Wye, the Rappahannock, Choptank, and the Chester Rivers, Cambridge, and St Michaels.
 We’re happy report that quite a few new and younger EYC members (or at least new to cruising) have joined the cruisers ranks.

 As cruising activity expands within EYC, the Cruise Committee has discussed the need to form subcommittees/work groups (e.g., communication, publicity and event planning) to conduct the committee's work efficiently and effectively, as well as accommodating different cruising styles such as day trippers and power cruisers.

 "Thank you" to all the volunteers who acted as cruise coordinators and anchor boats this year.
 Others include Wally and Jean Gribbin, Terry Otis, Cynthia Palmer and Jim Brooks, Bob Clopp and Prue Clendening, Dennis Jay and Julia Newhouse, Pete and Jane Chambliss, Brad Merry, and Bill and Anne Sieling.
 Note many are "new" on this list.
 And a special thanks to Kathy Arias for helpful advice.